spdskatr/doingmybest/content/posts/i-got-a-sketchbook.md

 I properly picked up drawing a bit less than six weeks ago and I think it's time that I got a sketchbook.

+# Message from the future

+> Hello!
+It's me from the future.
+It's been another six weeks since this post and, reading over some of the stuff I wrote, I do not necessarily agree with all of my points in this post anymore.
+Perhaps I'll write another post some other time reflecting on what I've learned.

 # Why a sketchbook?

 I am tremedously underqualified to tell you why you would want a sketchbook if you draw.
 After all, I have only done one page.
 So far I've enjoyed it because it's a laid-back environment where *it's okay to make mistakes*.
 I also don't feel as obligated to perform the act of polishing up a piece, which can be a real pain for the perfectionist inside of me (rip the Aubrey art that I never finished).